manta-innovations/manta-innovations.github.io/_posts/drafts/2020-07-14-Set up a virtual call centre in 30 mins.md

    We do this simply by going back to the phone number management screen and attaching it to our new contact flow.

-   For instance, I switched it from ‘Sample inbound flow’ to ‘Call centre’ which is the name I gave my demo contact flow.
+   For instance, I switched it from ‘Sample inbound flow’ to ‘Demo’ which is the name I gave my demo contact flow.

 ![post-thumb]({{site.baseurl}}/assets/images/blog/aws-connect/image_14_setting_up_call_centre.png){:class="img-fluid rounded float mx-auto mb-2" :height="auto" width="60%"}